jazzdotdev/contentdb/README.md

 ContentDB combines one structured and one unstructured data format.
 Headers use [SCL](https://github.com/Keats/scl), and bodies use [Markdown](https://en.wikipedia.org/wiki/Markdown) or Lua.

 Header field values provide a mechanism to represent attributes of world entities in virtual document texts.
 Relationship fields work by using the target's model for its field.
-You can see this implemented in Python in the pelican plugin above.
+You can see this implemented in Python in the pelican plugin above and some more background info [about using antisymmetric relationships](https://github.com/getzola/zola/issues/314).

 Default ID is UUIDv4, but this will soon shift to [NanoID](https://github.com/ai/nanoid).
 See https://github.com/foundpatterns/contentdb-lua/issues/17